-As far back as 1995, more than 100 countries and the European Union supported the non-binding Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities (GPA), which addresses eight source categories of pollution, including marine litter, and encourages the development of regional and national program of action.
+As far back as 1995, more than 100 countries and the European Union supported the non-binding Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities (GPA), which addresses eight source categories of pollution, including marine litter, and encourages the development of regional and national programs of action.
 The GPA resulted in the establishment of the Global Partnership on Marine Litter (GPML), in which several of the Arctic States are members of the Steering Committee and the secretariat is hosted by UNEP.
 The GPML is recognized [by decisions in UNEA] as a platform for voluntary, bottom-up cooperation on the exchange of knowledge and experiences with measures against marine litter.
 With UNEP, IMO, FAO and the Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP) on the steering committee, the GPML is unique and relevant for the ML-RAP.
-[GESAMP is developing a global peer-reviewed aseessment on seabased sources of marine litter.]
+[GESAMP is developing a global peer-reviewed aseessment on sea-based sources of marine litter.]

 The UNEP Regional Seas Programme has been an integral part of ocean governance since its establishment in 1974.
 There are 18 regional seas programs around the world of which seven are administered by UNEP.
-Many of the regional seas programs have developed action plans to address marine litter and marine pollution.
+Many of the regional seas programmes have developed action plans to address marine litter and marine pollution.
 In general, such plans identify actions such as minimizing inputs from sea-based and land-based sources of marine litter; promoting actions to remove existing litter from the marine environment; supporting education and outreach efforts to increase public awareness, promote better commercial and recreational fishing practices, and promote collaboration among governments, private industry, and non-governmental organizations; and identifying ways to monitor and assess the marine environment and the efficacy of these actions to minimize impacts from marine litter.
 Some of the plans contain specific actions to be accomplished within set timelines.

-Regional Seas Conventions with a regional Action APlan action plan on marine litter covering parts of the Arctic includes the OSPAR Convention on the Protection of the marine environment in the North-East Atlantic.
+Regional Seas Conventions with a regional action aaction plan on marine litter covering parts of the Arctic includes the OSPAR Convention on the Protection of the marine environment in the North-East Atlantic.

-Regional Fisheries Management Organisations often also have regulations contributing to reducing marine litter, through prevention and reporting of loss of fishing gear, implenting FAO guidelines.
+Regional Fisheries Management Organisations (RFMOs) often also have regulations contributing to reducing marine litter, through prevention and reporting of loss of fishing gear, implementing FAO guidelines.
 RFMOs covering parts of the Arctic includes the North-East Atlantic Fisheries Commission, NEAFC, which has such regulations.

 In addition to the primary purpose of Arctic States taking action nationally and collectively in the Arctic, this ML-RAP for the Arctic provides an opportunity for Arctic States to cooperate to promote specific actions in relevant international and regional fora [as appropriate.]

+[Regarding the sources box]

 5. Actions for the prevention and reduction of Arctic marine litter

-Marine litter represents a serious environmental problem in the Arctic,t, this ML-RAP sets out a range of actions that can be undertaken by the Arctic Council and its subsidiary bodies, in collaboration with Observers of the Arctic Council and other partners, as appropriate.
-There is also an opportunity for collaboration among the Arctic states to promote these actions in relevant international and regional fora.
+Since marine litter represents a serious environmental problem in the Arctic.
+This ML-RAP sets out a range of actions that can be undertaken by the Arctic Council and its subsidiary bodies, in collaboration with Observers of the Arctic Council and other partners, as appropriate.
+There is also an opportunity for collaboration among the Arctic states to promote these actions in relevant international,regional and national fora.

-The actions are intended to address the most prevalent regional sources of marine litter and the marine litter types posing the highest environmental risks, as well as identify the areas of highest accumulation due to Arctic-specific pathways and the regions most impacted by marine litter.
+The actions are intended to address the most prevalent regional sources of marine litter and the marine litter types posing the highest environmental risks, as well as identify the areas of highest accumulation due to Arctic-specific pathways and the geographic areas most impacted by marine litter.